 Because we use canned peach pie filling we really don't have to worry about any of this as the filling is already thickened and it will set and thicken slightly as it cools.

-Unless you are cooking this dutch oven cobbler over a fire, you should bake it uncovered.
-This will help to give you a nice golden-colored top crust and it helps to make sure that the cobbler has evenly cooked on all sides.
-If at any point you notice the top crust getting too dark, then you can loosely cover it with a piece of foil to prevent it from darkening further.
+Unless you are cooking this Dutch oven cobbler over a fire, you should bake it uncovered.
+This will help give you a nice golden-colored top crust and make sure that the cobbler is evenly cooked on all sides.
+If you notice the top crust getting too dark at any point, you can loosely cover it with a piece of foil to prevent it from further darkening.

 A good way to avoid this issue is to make sure that you allow your cobbler to cool completely before putting it away.